Clerical celibacy

 Within the Catholic Church, clerical celibacy is mandated for all clergy in the Latin Church except in the permanent diaconate.
 Exceptions are sometimes admitted for ordination to transitional diaconate and priesthood on a case-by-case basis for married clergymen of other churches or communities who become Catholics, but ordination of married men to the episcopacy is excluded (see Personal ordinariate).
-Clerical marriage is not allowed and therefore, if those for whom in some particular Church celibacy is optional (such as permanent deacons in the Latin Church) wish to marry, they must do so before ordination.
+Clerical marriage is not allowed and therefore, if those for whom in some particular church celibacy is optional (such as permanent deacons in the Latin Church) wish to marry, they must do so before ordination.
 Eastern Catholic Churches either follow the same rules as the Latin Church or require celibacy for bishops while allowing priestly ordination of married men.

-In the Eastern Orthodox Church and Oriental Orthodoxy, celibacy is the normal for bishops; married men may be ordained to the priesthood, but even married priests whose wives pre-decease them are not allowed to remarry after ordination.
+In the Eastern Orthodox Church and Oriental Orthodoxy, celibacy is the norm for bishops; married men may be ordained to the priesthood, but even married priests whose wives pre-decease them are not allowed to remarry after ordination.
 Similarly, celibacy is not a requirement for ordination as a deacon and in some Oriental Orthodox churches deacons may marry after ordination.
 For a period in the 5th and early 6th centuries the Church of the East did not apply the rule of celibacy even for ordination to the episcopate.

 Lutheranism, Anglicanism and Nonconformist Protestantism in general do not require celibacy of its clergy and allow—or even encourage—clerical marriage.
 In the past, Lutheran deaconesses in the Church of Sweden took vows of celibacy, poverty and ties to a motherhouse; the vow of celibacy was made optional in the 1960s and in the present-day, Lutheran deacons/deaconesses (both male and female) may marry.

-Meanings of "celibacy"
+Meanings of 'celibacy'

-The word "celibacy" can mean either the state of being unmarried or sexual abstinence, especially because of religious vows, from sexual intercourse.
+The word celibacy can mean either the state of being unmarried or sexual abstinence, especially because of religious vows, from sexual intercourse.

-In the canon law of the Latin Church, the word "celibacy" is used specifically in the sense of being unmarried.
+In the canon law of the Latin Church, the word celibacy is used specifically in the sense of being unmarried.
 However, for its clergy this state of being unmarried is considered to be a consequence of the obligation to be completely and perpetually continent:

 Permanent deacons, namely those deacons who are not intended to become priests, are, in general, exempted from this rule.
-But married permanent deacons are not allowed to remarry after the death of their spouse.
+However, married permanent deacons are not allowed to remarry after the death of their spouse.

 The Catechism of the Catholic Church states:

 On the granting of permission, by exception, for the priestly ordination of married men in the Latin Church, see Rules, below.